-As we move into August, some of us may be getting the “back-to-school” itch.
-You might even be seriously considering applying to grad school.
-Researching school and program options is already a major task—but there’s another aspect to the search that might not even be on your radar: fellowships!
+As we approach the fall, some of us may be feeling that “back-to-school” itch.
+You might even be considering applying to grad school.
+And while researching school and program options is already an undertaking, there’s another aspect to the search that may not even be on your radar: fellowships!

 Why would you want to pursue a fellowship?
 Many of these opportunities help students fund their graduate programs, give the opportunity to conduct research, and can even help you transition to a different career.